Rebroadcast: Spellbound World Premiere and CTC’s Disney’s Frozen

 “Nudity” in children’s books, plus the end of DEI as we know it?

 Andrew Frisbie from North Liberty Library returns to The Gaily Show to discuss LGBTQ children’s picture books.
 What does it mean when a picture book is labeled as having “nudity” or “adult themes”?
 How is that determined?
-After that, you probably didn’t know that J.P. used to serve as a Chief Diversity Officer in higher…
+After that, you probably didn’t know that John used to serve as a Chief Diversity Officer in higher…

 Read More